damianism/rate-my-rig/README.md

 course.
 The following features were shelved solely due to lack of time and my unfortunate current circumstances.

-1. Discussion board
+#### Discussion board

-    1. User can open threads in regards to
+Users may open threads in regards to
-        1. Technical issues and troubleshooting
+- Technical issues and troubleshooting.
-        2. Seeking further advice on a build
+- Seeking further advice on a build.

-2. Advanced comments
+#### Advanced comments
+User may
-    1. Delete comments
+- Delete their own comments
-    2. Like/Dislike comments
+- Like/Dislike comments left by other users
-    3. Reply to comments
+- Reply to comments

-3. Add user address to the registration process
+#### Add user address to the registration process
+- Could automatically fill in the user's address into the checkout form
+- Collect data about the user's location to be used with a graphical dashboard

-4. A more sophisticated modelling system
+#### A more sophisticated modelling system
-    1. Individual component models
+- Individual component models
-        1. Example; (component: storage, type: SSD, interface: M.2,
+    - Example; (component: storage, type: SSD, interface: M.2,
             manufacturer: Samsung, capacity: 500Gb, price: £150)
-    2. A complete build model consisting of all the added components
+- A complete build model consisting of all the added components
-        1. Will be able to get the exact price of the build
+    - Will be able to get the exact price of the build
-        2. List the individual components in detail
+    - List the individual components in detail
-        3. Link component purchasing links
+    - Link component purchasing links

-5. Conduct a thorough manual testing

 Technologies Used